mattbrailsford/umbraco-headrest/README.md

     { }
 ````

-From within the `Initialize` method, you can then configure your endpoint(s) via the `ConfigureEndpoint` method on the resolved HeadRest factory instance:
+From within the `Initialize` method, you can then configure your endpoint(s) via the `ConfigureEndpoint` method on the resolved HeadRest service instance:
 ````csharp
     ...
     _headRest.ConfigureEndpoint(...);